przemekdomagala/Euro2024FanApp/README.md

 Welcome to the EURO 2024 fan application!
 This application allows users to check the match schedule, view information about teams and players, and predict match results for the EURO 2024 tournament.

+## Implementation

+- Application is implemented in MVC architecture with .NET.
+- DataBase is local with PostgreSQL image on docker.

 ## Features

 - **Match Schedule**: View the complete schedule of matches, including dates and venues.